 Mirror stage, mirror stage on the blockchain, who’s the most retarded among them all?
 Is it Daniel Keller and Nik Kosmas artistically reidentifying as AiDS-3D to relaunch and archive their OMG Obelisk .gif from 2007?
 Is it Dena Yago’s $MOOD: The World’s A Little Blurry, a plan to mint and propagate an essay on Billie Eilish?
 Is it Emily Segal’s $NOVEL?
-Is it the foreseen NORMCORE NFT?
+Is it the inevitable NORMCORE NFT?
 Is it Ryder Ripps’ ‘dump.fm logo’ remixed by Nicolas Sassoon?
 Or is it Rafman himself launching You are Standing in an Open Field after being coddled back from cancellation by his friend Dean Kissick, more of whom below?

 There is at least one other contender, of course, which is BEEPLE and the unedited version of the fallaciously ithyphallic DICK MILKING FACTORY.

 Now, in the case of this one artwork, BEEPLE is not, despite appearances, res-erecting one of his own previous images.
-DICK MILKING FACTORY, while psychedelically up-in-your-grill, can at least be taken to overstate the tendency we are describing in all of its horror-trope Proustian resurrectional mania splendour: these artists really do want to milk it, timeout and all.
-Rafman, Keller, Ripps, whoever, want to milk the extinctive moment as a faux-resurrection and imitate the Prozacian stupidity of Priapus and the ass.
+DICK MILKING FACTORY, while psychedelically up-in-your-grill, can at least be taken to overstate the tendency we are describing in all its horror-trope Proustian resurrectional mania splendour: these artists really do want to milk it, timeout and all.
+Rafman, Keller, Ripps, whoever, want to snort up the extinctive moment as a faux-resurrection and imitate the Prozacian stupidity of Priapus and the ass.

 Academics among you will recall that the ass outsizes poor old Priapus in competition, unable to hide or get rid of his erection drive, but is then killed by the God as revenge.
 Big ass old white dick rules at the end of time.